 Miyako Suzuki continues the tradition of "Sosaku hanga" (Creative Print) movement while experimenting with printing and composition techniques.
-She creates the original etching plate by her self and does the final painting.
-Miyako explores new approaches toward abstract design with turning toward softer shapes in subdued colors.
+She creates the original etching plate by herself and does the final painting.
+Miyako explores new approaches toward abstract design by turning toward softer shapes in subdued colors.
 She incorporates the ideas and aesthetics of Western abstractionism and artistic movement into her works.
 Her prints demonstrate a thorough understanding of world artistic trends while remaining grounded in a firm Japanese aesthetic.